Coolfission/Coolfission.github.io/blog/whats-happening/whats-happening.md

 And more recently, in response to the 150k deaths, he said:
 * "It is what it is"

-I guarantee you that for any person who has no idea who President Trump is, they would not think that these quotes are coming from the mouth of the President of the United States.
-Even after hearing all of this from the news, I can't believe that these were the things that the President has said.
-I bet even a 3rd grader can lead the nation better than that.

 Now, I'll admit, from my previous blog post, I also kind of thought that that people are overreacting about the coronavirus.
-However, I was saying this only because back in early April when I wrote that post, countries around the world were already making a smooth and steady recovery form the virus.
+However, I was saying this only because back in early April when I wrote that post, countries around the world were starting to make a steady recovery form the virus.
 Places like South Korea, New Zealand and most European countries like France were already passed their peak and declining in cases ***within*** a matter of 2 months.
 I can't believe that the countries behind the US (which is considered a well-developed country) in number of COVID cases are Brazil and India, which both have poor healthcare systems and a large population living in condensed areas.

 What I've noticed especially in these countries that have successfully combated the virus is that they acted quickly and placed strict orders.
 For example, there was a federal mask mandate put in place, social distancing was enforced, and lockdowns were actually happened.
 Speaking of lockdowns, I remember in Georgia, we had a lockdown that only occurred for about 2 weeks.
 And not going to lie, it was a complete utter joke.
 Even though most businesses were closed, I still saw people going and hanging out with a large number of people, not caring about social distancing or wearing a mask.
 Moreover, it didn't feel like anyone was enforcing the lockdown either.